Russian rouble falls towards three-month lows

-MOSCOW, Aug 4 (Reuters) - The Russian rouble weakened on Tuesday after its biggest one-day gain in 10 weeks as it came under pressure from lower oil prices and risk aversion that is typical for August, a month notorious for unfortunate events in Russia.
+MOSCOW, Aug 4 (Reuters) - The rouble fell on Tuesday after its biggest one-day gain in 10 weeks, hit by a recent recovery in imports and heightened caution in August due to a history of adverse events.

 "August has been long labelled a special month for Russia when the rouble traditionally loses its positions - in the past 15 years, the rouble depreciated in August 73% of the time," said Renaissance Capital.

 In August 1999, Russia started the so-called Second Chechen War in the breakaway Caucasus region.
-The next year, Russian submarine Kursk sank in the Barents sea, killing all 118 people on board.
+The next year, Russia's Kursk submarine sank in the Barents sea, killing all 118 people on board.

 In August 2008, the rouble weakened when Russia got into a short-lived war with Georgia, and in 2014, lower oil prices and Western sanctions against Moscow battered the currency.